opentoonz/opentoonz_docs/source/applying_special_fx.rst

     Do one of the following:

-    - Choose Xsheet > New FX.
+    - Choose Xsheet > **New FX**.

-    - Click the New FX button (|fx|) in the bottom bar of the schematic window.
+    - Click the **New FX** button (|fx|) in the bottom bar of the FX Schematic window.

-.. tip:: **To insert an effect:**
+.. tip:: **To Insert an effect:**

     Do one of the following:

-    - Select the nodes for which you want to insert a new effect, select the effect you want to insert in the FX browser and click the Insert button.
+    - Select the nodes for which you want to insert a new effect, select the effect you want to insert in the **FX Browser** and click the **Insert** button.

-    - Select the nodes for which you want to insert a new effect, right-click any of them and choose Insert FX from the menu that opens, then select the effect you want to insert from the available submenus.
+    - Select the nodes for which you want to insert a new effect, right-click any of them and choose **Insert FX** from the menu that opens, then select the effect you want to insert from the available submenus.

-    - Select the links where you want to insert a new effect, right-click any of them and choose Insert FX from the menu that opens, then select the effect you want to insert from the available submenus (see  :ref:`Editing the FX Schematic <editing_the_fx_schematic>`  ).
+    - Select the *links* where you want to insert a new effect, right-click any of them and choose **Insert FX** from the menu that opens, then select the effect you want to insert from the available submenus (see  :ref:`Editing the FX Schematic <editing_the_fx_schematic>`  ).

-.. tip:: **To add an effect:**
+.. tip:: **To Add an effect:**

     1. Select the nodes for which you want to add a new effect at the end of a new link.

     2. Do one of the following:

-    - Select the effect you want to add in the FX browser and click the Add button.
+    - Select the effect you want to add in the **FX Browser** and click the **Add** button.

-    - Right-click any of the selected nodes and choose Add FX from the menu that opens, then select the effect you want to add from the available submenus.
+    - Right-click any of the selected nodes and choose **Add FX** from the menu that opens, then select the effect you want to add from the available submenus.

-.. tip:: **To replace an effect:**
+.. tip:: **To Replace an effect:**

     1. Select the FX nodes you want to replace with a new effect.

     2. Do one of the following:

-    - Select the effect you want to add in the FX browser and click the Replace button.
+    - Select the effect you want to add in the **FX Browser** and click the **Replace** button.

-    - Right-click any of the selected nodes and choose Replace FX from the menu that opens, then select the new effect from the available submenus.
+    - Right-click any of the selected nodes and choose **Replace FX** from the menu that opens, then select the new effect from the available submenus.

-.. tip:: **To insert/add a global effect:**
+.. tip:: **To Insert/Add effects globally:**

-    1. Select the Xsheet node.
+    1. Select the **Xsheet** node.

     2. Do one of the following:

-    - Select the effect you want to insert/add in the FX browser and click the Insert/Add button.
+    - Select the effect you want to insert/add in the **FX Browser** and click the **Insert** or **Add** buttons.

-    - Right-click any of the selected nodes and choose Insert FX/Add FX from the menu that opens, then select the effect you want to a insert/add from the available submenus.
+    - Right-click any of the selected nodes and choose **Insert FX** or **Add FX** from the menu that opens, then select the effect you want to a insert/add from the available submenus.

-.. tip:: **To name a node:**
+.. tip:: **To rename a node:**

-    Double-click the node name and type a new name.
+    **Ctrl + double-click** (PC) or **Cmd + double-click** (Mac) the node name and type a new name.

 .. _editing_the_fx_schematic:

 Editing the FX Schematic
 ''''''''''''''''''''''''
-Links between nodes have to be considered like flows going from the column nodes to the Output node, via the Xsheet node.
+Links between nodes have to be considered like flows going to the right, from the column/layer nodes to the Output node, via the Xsheet node.
 If along the way there is one or several effects, the column content will be consequently processed before becoming part of the output.

-From the nodes output port several links can start at the same time, thus allowing, for example, a column to be rendered as it is, and to be also used as a mask for another column.
-It is also possible to determine permanently whether columns will be rendered or not, by leaving or deleting the link to the Xsheet node.
+From the nodes output port several links can start at the same time, thus allowing, for example, a column/layer to be rendered as it is, and to be also used as a mask for another column/layer.
+It is also possible to determine permanently whether columns/layers will be rendered or not, by leaving or deleting the link to the Xsheet node.

-By editing the links between nodes, or by creating new ones, you can control how column nodes will interact with each other and with special FX before being rendered.
+By editing the links between nodes, or by creating new ones, you can control how column/layer nodes will interact with each other and with FX before being rendered.

 FX nodes and links can be selected in order to be cut, copied, pasted or deleted.
-When selected, nodes and links are highlighted in white; the current node has its label in red; when at least one object is selected, the related links are displayed in blue.
+When selected, nodes and links are highlighted in white; the current node has its label in yellow; when at least one object is selected, the related links are displayed in blue.

 When pasting a copied/cut selection, several options are available:

-- Use Paste to paste the copied/cut selection into the schematic
+- Use **Paste** to paste the copied/cut selection into the FX Schematic

-- Use Paste Insert to insert the pasted selection into the selected links.
+- Use **Paste Insert** to insert the pasted selection into the *selected links*.

-- Use Paste Add to add the pasted selection from the selected nodes at the end of new links.
+- Use **Paste Add** to add the pasted selection from the *selected nodes* at the end of new links.

-- Use Paste Replace to replace selected FX nodes with the pasted selection.
+- Use **Paste Replace** to replace *selected FX* nodes with the pasted selection.

 .. note:: Links have to be selected together with nodes when copying/cutting a selection if you want to preserve the links among them when pasting.